 OpenArchive preserves, amplifies, and securely routes mobile media to user-created collections in an accessible public trust, outside the corporate walled gardens currently dominating the online media ecosystem.

-Created for citizen journalists and human rights defenders, our distributed media ecosystem promotes freedom of expression by protecting, authenticating, and offering access to and longterm preservation of at-risk community media.
+Created by and for citizen journalists and human rights defenders, our distributed media ecosystem promotes freedom of expression by protecting, authenticating, and offering access to and long-term preservation of at-risk community media.

 People armed with mobile devices are becoming history’s first responders, amassing rich, contextualized, and crucial records of today’s breaking news.
 However, most of these recordings presently reside on social media platforms that can chill free speech and are subject to government censorship, privacy breaches, and data loss.
 While social media is an acceptable distribution platform, it does not provide sufficient privacy protections or archival preservation of this vital media.